Laurens County Vehicle Impound Guide

 After Retrieval

-- Take photos: Photograph any dents, scratches, or other damage.
+- Document Any Damage with Photos: Take photos of any dents, scratches, or other damage you find.

-- Report damage to impound lot manager: Immediately report any damage to the impound lot manager and obtain a written record of your report.
+- Report Any Damage to the Lot Manager in Writing: Immediately report any damage to the impound lot manager and obtain a written record of your report before you drive away.
+This documentation will be crucial if you need to file a claim for damages.